JAlcocerT/JAlcocerT/content/docs/Dev/web.md

 > In case that you would like to skip the hosting cost, you can look to `https://porkbun.com/products/webhosting/staticHosting`

+You can have your own static deployment into a web server or use any of these *serverless static deployment*.

 {{< details title="Free SSG Deployment - Firebase CLI, Cloudflare Wrangler CLI...📌" closed="true" >}}

 1. With **Firebase**, the Free Tier allows for up to 10GB for ppl to download your content.